singnet/style-transfer-service/docs/users_guide/style-transfer.md

     - contentSize (integer): the output size of the content image.
 Will apply this value to the smallest dimension of the image and adjust the other to keep proportions;
     - styleSize (integer): the output size of the style image.
 Will apply this value to the smallest dimension of the image and adjust the other to keep proportions;

-Since the service can easily consume all the GPU memory, for SNET dAPP both the content and style output sizes have been fixed at **640**.
-For SNET CLI, it will still try to use the original dimensions of the input/content and style images.
+Since the service can easily consume all the GPU memory available, for SNET dAPP both the content and style output sizes have been fixed at **640**.

+If the input images are too large, the service will iteratively reduce image dimensions and quality several times so that it can successfully process them. **Therefore, the size of the processed image might be different than the original.**

 ### What’s the point?